ampproject/amp.dev/content/docs/design/responsive_amp/style_pages.md

 Like all web pages, AMP pages are styled with CSS, but you can’t reference external stylesheets
 (with the exception of [custom fonts](#the-custom-fonts-exception)).
-Also certain styles are disallowed due to performance implications;
+Also certain styles are disallowed due to performance implications.
-inline style attributes aren't allowed.

 All styles must live in the head of the document
 (see [Add styles to a page](/docs/guides/responsive_amp.html#add-styles-to-a-page)).